gihad/notes/pool-launch/README.md

 - Started 8 instances of vuvuzela on the server instead of 1
 - installed nginx on the server
 - Configured nginx to parse and tokenize the incoming request URLs and have an upstream load balancing according to a consistent hash algorithm, which was the token from the URL representing the room_id, in order to make sure that users in the same room were going to the same instance of vuvuzela.
+- To make sure that this would work, we captured and inspected original TCP data going into vuvuzela and made sure that newly added nginx instance was not altering the data.

 Simplified snippet of nginx Configured
 ```